-- Maintain a good co-parenting relationship to help ensure the availability of your children.
+- Maintain a good co-parenting relationship to help ensure your availability.

 - Get a good sense of their schedules and try to work with them.

-- For younger children you can record stories, or conversation, on CD’s,to be replayed at their pleasure.
-Just remember to buy a CD player if they don’t have one.
+- For younger children, you can record stories, or conversation, to be replayed at their pleasure.

 - Watch some of their videos or favorite TV so you can talk about them.